Sabbat's self-titled debut E.P. was released on Evil Records in June

 (28 Jan.
 2012)

 Released through Evil Records in June 1990, The Seven Deadly Sins was the final Sabbat E.P. before their debut full-length, Envenom.
-After developing their
+After developing

-that they could.
+trend that they could.
 At this point, too few were creating music that was vicious, dark and still possessed by an overwhelming

-Metal feeling.
-Most of the bands that were part of the First Wave were but a shadow of their former selves, and the Second
+metal feeling.
+Most of the bands that were part of the first wave were but a shadow of their former selves, and the second

-Wave of Black Metal was still a couple years away from being ignited.
+wave of black metal was still a couple years away from being ignited.
 It was during this forgotten period that bands such

 as Samael, Treblinka and Sabbat were keeping the black flame burning in obscurity.

 Musically, The Seven Deadly Sins can be split in two parts.
 "Possessed The Room (Kanashibari)" represents the more old

 school sound, with the Venom / Mercyful Fate influences being rather easy to pick out.
 The galloping riffs and more laid back

 pace allows for more of an atmosphere to be developed.
 This is the most memorable song on here and probably more significant